 You can go days or weeks without using the windscreen washers, so it’s easy to forget that reservoir needs to be refilled.
 Washer fluid is more important than it sounds.
 If you’ve ever run out of washer fluid on a greasy motorway while overtaking a juggernaut, you’ll know why.

-Most of us keep a pretty sharp eye on the fuel gauge, but now and again we’re distracted and forget – or we’re just putting off that boring trip to the gas station.
+Most of us keep a pretty sharp eye on the fuel gauge, but now and again we’re distracted and forget – or we’re just putting off that expensive trip to the petrol station.
 The fuel warning light is a useful reminder you’re on borrowed time – your car’s manual or dash computer will tell you how much range you have left.

 If your car is a few years old you might not have seen this, but it’s become a standard fixture on new cars and it’s very useful.
 Tyres lose pressure so slowly you may not notice, but underinflation increases tyre wear, reduces fuel efficiency and can affect the car’s handling.

 Many cars also have a brake wear indicator.
-If you check your car regularly you’ll know when the brake pads need replacing; otherwise this warning lamp will tell you.
+If you check your car regularly you’ll know when the brake pads need to be replaced; otherwise this warning lamp will tell you.
 The consequences of leaving the pads to wear out completely hardly need explaining.

 Glow plugs are small, fast-acting heating elements that fit inside the cylinder and help diesel engines with cold starts.
 Most of the time you can forget they are there, but if you see this lamp you need to get them checked out and/or replaced.
 If you don’t, your engine may not start reliably, or it may not start at all.

-This section is for those warning lights that tell you when you just did something dumb.
-You just need to stop the car, sort it out and hope nobody noticed.
+This section is for those car warning lights that tell you when you just did something dumb.
+You just need to stop the car, sort it out and hope no one noticed.